 - Mix crust ingredients in a small bowl, using a fork.
 You want a sticky texture.
 If it seems too dry and crumbly, add a touch of maple syrup if you don't mind increasing the sweetness, or even water.Press into the bottom of parchment-lined pan.
 Pop crust in freezer while you make the chocolate cheesecake layer.

 Make the Cheesecake

-- Blend the coconut butter, maple syrup, and black cacao powder in a blender until smooth.
-Pour on top of your crust and freeze, probably overnight but at least 4 hours.
-You want it hard enough to be able to pull it out of the pan without it collapsing.We cut ours into 16 (1-inch) mouth-popping bricks, but you can also cut them into four 2-inch square chunks to serve as a formal dessert.Either way, keep them frozen until ready to eat.
+- Blend the filling ingredients in a blender until smooth.
+Pour on top of your crust and freeze, probably overnight but at least 2 hours.
+You want it hard enough to be able to cut clean slices.We cut ours into 4 (2-inch) mouth-popping bricks.Either way, keep them refrigerated until ready to eat.

 - Stir up ingredients in a bowl.
 Adjust texture by adding more syrup or more cocoa if need be.
 You want it thick but pourable.

-- The cheesecake is freezer-friendly, just cover it so it doesn't get freezer burn.
+- I keep it refrigerated 3 days, and then freeze left-overs.
 The frosting needs to be made fresh each time.

 Dee Dine is founder of Green Smoothie Gourmet, a plant based recipe blog, and author of the recent cookbook, Crazy Healthy with 4 Ingredients .
 On this blog you’ll find incredibly easy recipes with hidden veggies for anyone wanting to eat healthier, regardless of diet.
 Dee has graduate degrees in sciences and journalism.
 More about Dee Dine here.